johnmal-dev/qr-code-component/README.md

 @dark-blue: hsl(218, 44%, 22%);
 ```

-### Continued development

-An example video used SCSS CSS preprocessor.
-Without a CSS preprocessor, my code was less organized.
-For my next project, I will use the Less CSS extension.

 ### Useful resources

 - [PureRef](https://www.pureref.com/) - This helped me compare my work to the provided example images.
 I really liked this app and will use it going forward.